redbco/redb-docs-dev/README.md

 # reDB Platform

-Easy and fast move of data between your favorite DBs with automatic matching!
+Easily and rapidly move data between your favorite databases with instant automatic schema matching for maximum efficiency.

 ## 3 plans for different needs: